quixio/quix-streams/docs/read.md

 !!! tip

 	Commits are done at a partition level when you use Kafka as a Message Broker, which means that streams that belong to the same partition are committed using the same position.
-The SDK currently does not expose the option to subscribe to only specific partitions of a topic, but commits will only ever affect partitions that are currently assigned to your client.
+Quix Streams currently does not expose the option to subscribe to only specific partitions of a topic, but commits will only ever affect partitions that are currently assigned to your client.

-	Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation of the Quix SDK.
-You mainly don’t even need to worry about it because everything is abstracted within the [Streaming Context](/sdk/features/streaming-context) feature of the SDK.
+	Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation of Quix Streams.
+You mainly don’t even need to worry about it because everything is abstracted within the [Streaming Context](/sdk/features/streaming-context) feature of the library.

 ### Automatic committing

-By default, the SDK automatically commits messages for which all handlers returned at a regular default interval, which is every 5 seconds or 5,000 messages, whichever happens sooner.
+By default, Quix Streams automatically commits messages for which all handlers returned at a regular default interval, which is every 5 seconds or 5,000 messages, whichever happens sooner.
 However this is subject to change.

 If you wish to use different automatic commit intervals, use the following code: